FastaLaPasta/SnowCrash/level00/Write-up/README.md

 grep -R "password" <directory>
 ```

-I then face several permission denied with a lot of file and directory (to much)
+But I faced several permission denied with a lot of file and directory (to much)

-So I've tried to look for the user
+So I've tried to look for the users

 ```bash
 cat /etc/passwd/